gbif/hp-uk-collections/faq.md

 The remaining budget includes contingency in line with government requirements, and funding for DiSSCo UK management including network activities, communications and administering funding bids.

-### What will be covered by the digitisation funding?
-Digitisation funding is expected to cover:
-+ People (digitisation and associated roles such as project management / hub coordination)
-+ Digitisation equipment (may be centrally procured and provided in some instances)
-+ Recruitment advertising
-+ Digitisation consumables (e.g. barcodes and labels etc)
-+ Transport
-+ Limited scope to include other expenses if these are essential to digitisation e.g. minor furniture or conservation costs

-We expect the following to be centrally provided:
-+ Training including data mobilisation
-+ Data storage and access infrastructure
-+ Programme management and communications including network meetings and governance meetings

-Not in scope for digitisation funding:
-+ Physical refit of spaces
-+ Other staff costs such as senior leadership
-+ Most types of conservation or physical collections management costs

-### What is the depth/level of digitisation that can be applied for in the bidding process?
-Specimen level and collection level digitisation.
-In-depth analysis of specimens is not covered.

-### Is there any funding available for physical infrastructure?
-The funding will cover provision of digitisation workstations, critical consumables such as barcodes, and occasionally associated furniture where this is critical to the digitisation processes.
-It will not cover the physical refit of spaces or capital works, nor extensive collections rehousing or expansion.

 ## Planning and preparation